-In addition, the U.S. Patent and Trademark Office ("USPTO") and patent offices in other jurisdictions have often required that patent applications concerning pharmaceutical and/or biotechnology-related inventions be limited or narrowed substantially to cover only the specific innovations exemplified in the patent application, thereby limiting their scope of protection against competitive challenges.
+In addition, the USPTO and patent offices in other jurisdictions have often required that patent applications concerning pharmaceutical and/or biotechnology-related inventions be limited or narrowed substantially to cover only the specific innovations exemplified in the patent application, thereby limiting their scope of protection against competitive challenges.
 Thus, even if we or our licensors are able to obtain patents, the scope of the patents may be substantially narrower than anticipated.

 If we permit our patents to lapse or expire, we will not be protected and will have less of a competitive advantage.
 The value of our products may be greatly reduced if this occurs.
 Our patents expire at different times and are subject to the laws of multiple countries.
 Some of our patents are currently near expiration and we may pursue patent term extensions for these where appropriate or permit them to lapse.
-See "Business - Intellectual Property Portfolio and Exclusivity".
+See "Business - Intellectual Property Portfolio and Exclusivity."

 In addition to patents, we also rely on trade secrets and proprietary know-how.
 While we take measures to protect this information by entering into confidentiality and invention agreements with our employees, consultants and collaborators, we cannot provide any assurances that these agreements will be fully enforceable and will not be breached, that we will be able to protect ourselves from the harmful effects of disclosure if they are not fully enforceable or are breached, that any remedy for a breach will adequately compensate us, that these agreements will achieve their intended aims, or that our trade secrets will not otherwise become known or be independently discovered by competitors.
 Enforcing a claim that a party illegally disclosed or misappropriated a trade secret is difficult, expensive and time-consuming, and the outcome is unpredictable.
 In addition, some courts inside and outside the U.S., are less willing or unwilling to protect trade secrets.
-If any of our trade secrets were to be lawfully obtained or independently developed by a competitor, our competitive position would be harmed, and the value of the trade secrets may be greatly reduced.
+If any of our trade secrets were to be lawfully obtained or independently developed by a competitor, we would have no right to prevent them from using that technology or information to compete with us.
+If any of our trade secrets were to be disclosed to or independently developed by a competitor, our competitive position would be harmed, and the value of the trade secrets may be greatly reduced.